amcginlay/eks-demos/doc/orchestration/README.md

 curl -X POST localhost:8081/actuator/shutdown docker ps                                     # container dead?
 ```
 This proves that Docker alone cannot protect us from process termination so we now turn our attention to Kubernetes.
-Create a target ECR repo, deleting it first if needed, then push the Docker image to ECR repository
+Create a target ECR repo, deleting it first if needed, then push the Docker image to ECR repository.
 ```bash
 aws ecr delete-repository --repository-name boot-orch --force >/dev/null 2>&1 boot_orch_repo=$(aws ecr create-repository \